ddewaele/com.ecs.samples.spring.simple.rest/README.md

 It exposes an API that allows you to

+- Retrieve your current location
 - Update your current location
-- Retrieve your current location
 - Retrieve your location history
-- Update a past location
+- Retrieve a past location
+- Add past locations
 - Remove a location (TODO).

-### Updating your current location
+### Retrieve current location

 We can access our current location by accessing the `current location endpoint` with a `GET` request

 	curl --silent "${current_location_endpoint}"

-##@ Update current location
+### Update current location

 We can update our current location with a `POST` request on the `current location endpoint`.
 We need to provide a JSON payload containing (at least) the latitude and longitude.